Twisting BFSS & IKKT: Introduction

 The BV-BRST formalism, roughly, equips the space of fields (including all ghosts, antifields, etc.) with the structure of an $L_{\infty}$ algebra.
-Since the physical degrees of freedom are encoded in the cohomology with respect to the BV differential, it is often useful to pass to quasi-isomorphic models of the same classical field theory, which in particular have isomorphic cohomologies.
-We make frequent use of quasi-isomorphic versions of the twisted supergravity theories, called their minimal models; the latter are quasi-isomorphic $L_{\infty}$ algebras with vanishing differentials, and often convenient to work with.
+Since the physical degrees of freedom are encoded in the cohomology with respect to the BV differential, it is often useful to pass to \textit{quasi-isomorphic} models of the same classical field theory; a quasi-isomorphic model is one which has the same underlying cohomology as the original model, and hence the same physical observables, but may inherit nontrivial $L_{\infty}$ brackets.
+In particular, we make frequent use of quasi-isomorphic versions of the twisted supergravity theories called their ``minimal models'', which are quasi-isomorphic $L_{\infty}$ algebras that have vanishing differentials, and are often convenient to work with.
+As a vector space, the minimal model is simply the cohomology of the original theory.
 In particular, the minimal models are isomorphic to the infinite-dimensional symmetry algebras (possibly up to a central extension) of the twisted theories.
 By constructing isomorphisms between twisted IIA/IIB supergravity and, respectively, twisted BFSS/IKKT, we can explicate the infinite dimensional symmetry enhancements of the 1/4 and 1/16-BPS subsectors of the physical theories in the planar limit.
 By analogy to more familiar examples of twisted holography \cite{Costello:2018zrm, Costello:2020jbh, FPW}, we expect these algebras are large enough to fix the large-$N$ BPS 3-point functions.